spxp/spxp-specs/info/New_Public-submission.md

 * SPXP does generally not support to comment on public posts of unconnected profiles (see signal 6)
 * Comments are always signed and associated with a profile.
 It’s not possible to comment anonymously.
 * SPXP fosters communication between real humans that typically know each other (see signal 3 and 6).
 * It’s also possible to comment on a public post of an unconnected profile if this profile grants a one time or time limited authorization to comment.
 However, commenting this way requires a confirmation on the commenter’s client app which enforces a conscious decision and helps reduce emotional and displacement behavior.
    Such a comment will still be signed and associated with the commenter’s profile.

 ## ACT
 ### Signal 13: Boost community resilience
 What it is: *The ability of a community to recover from significant stress or adversity, such as natural disasters, public health emergencies, or violence.*

 The positive effects of the WWW are well  researched and understood.
 Since SPXP attempts to be a “social network designed like the WWW”, we hope to add a social aspect.
 For example, information can travel along profile connections and reach a targeted audience.
 In addition,  the decentralized and distributed nature makes this protocol much more resilient than a centralized or federated service.

 ### Signal 14: Support Civic Action
 What it is: *Action to address issues of public concern — from volunteering to attending community meetings to co-creating new spaces and institutions.*

 Please see signal 13.

+## HOW CAN COMMUNITY BY DESIGN BEST SUPPORT YOU?

+Increase SPXP’s visibility in general but specifically amongst public institutions that currently need to make use of the big private US platforms due to a lack of alternatives that allow them to have 100% control over their content.